 Where to stay in Samara

-If you consider yourself a mid-range traveler, then I actually have two great choices for you (both catering to couples and families).
-The first is Hotel Entre Dos Aguas, a rustic hotel with simple amenities on a beautiful property.
+If you consider yourself a mid-range traveler, then I actually have a great choice for you (catering to couples and families).
+Hotel Entre Dos Aguas is a rustic hotel with simple amenities on a beautiful property.
 Perfect for those who want a true Costa Rican stay.

 For more info, check out our guide on the best places to stay in Samara!